Ano Turtiainen: Power Belongs to the People

+Russia connection

+Former Member of Parliament Turtiainen, who has been described as pro-Russia, participated in an international conference in Moscow in April 2024 and Yalta International Economic Forum in November 2024.

+In November 2025, amid the Russo-Ukrainian war (2022–present), Turtiainen said that he had moved to Moscow, Russia, and was learning Russian.
+He also said: "... after all, we [Finns] are one and the same people with them [Russians].
+If in the future we become part of them, still with our own legislation and other things, we would be one family, like brothers and sisters with them ...".

 Criminal record

 In December 2015 Turtiainen published a Facebook status saying that "people had taken great personal risks when acting in elimination operations to destroy existing and planned asylum centres".
 In his Facebook status, Turtiainen considered the Finnish Red Cross to be his greatest enemy and wrote if "it was now time to expand operations to the enemy headquarters".
 The matter escalated into a controversy after Member of Parliament Laura Huhtasaari had liked the status.
 The Finnish Red Cross reported Turtiainen's message to the police.
 In September 2018 Turtiainen was sentenced in the district court of Southern Savonia to 60 day-fines for public incitement to crime.
 After being elected as a Member of Parliament, Turtiainen commented that "in this company this sentence is just a feather in my cap".

-Turtiainen has been sentenced for assault as well.
+Turtiainen has also been sentenced for assault.
 According to Helsingin Sanomat, the district court of Southern Savonia sentenced Turtiainen to fines in March 2010 for assaulting a 14-year-old boy from Juva.
 Turtiainen had been previously sentenced for assault in 1995 and 1997.

 Entrepreneurship

 Turtiainen owns 60% of the company METAL SPORT Licensing Oy, 50% of the company Gometal Oy and 50% of the company Bobbin Oy (Metal Sport).
-On 21.4.2022 Gometal Oy was declared bankrupt due to accrued taxes owed.
+On 21 April 2022, Gometal Oy was declared bankrupt due to accrued taxes owed.
 Gometal Oy sold powerlifting equipment, clothing and Power Belongs to the People Party's fan products.

+Personal life

+In November 2025, Turtiainen announced that he had moved to Moscow with his wife and was learning Russian.
+The Parliament has not received an explanation from him about the use of the group grants paid to his parliamentary group in 2023, which is why the Parliament is demanding more than 30,000 euros from him.